 YHWH: Before I formed you in the womb [ba-beten] I knew you; and before you came forth out of the womb [me-rechem] I sanctified you, and I ordained you a prophet unto the nations.

-First YHWH makes and forms within the womb-place (beten) and then He fashions, sanctifies, ordains with womb-compassion (rechem).
-He puts the body together and then he gives it LIFE… and He gives it LIFE because He has compassion on His creation!
+First YHWH made and formed within the womb-place (beten) and then He fashioned, sanctified, ordained with womb-compassion (rechem).
+He put the body together and then he gave it life… and He gave it LIFE because He has compassion on His creation!

-What does He do with His Son, Yeshua, Jesus, the Messiah?
-He forms Him in Mary’s womb and then He is brought forth from the womb, born to us, sanctified and ordained to bring Salvation, Peace and Compassion to all God’s creation!
+What did He do with His Son Yeshua (Jesus) the Messiah?
+He formed Him in Mary’s womb and then He was brought forth from the womb, born to us, sanctified and ordained to bring Salvation, Peace and Compassion to all God’s creation!

 כִּי־יֶ֣לֶד יֻלַּד־לָ֗נוּ בֵּ֚ן נִתַּן־לָ֔נוּ וַתְּהִ֥י הַמִּשְׂרָ֖ה עַל־שִׁכְמֹ֑ו וַיִּקְרָ֨א שְׁמֹ֜ו פֶּ֠לֶא יֹועֵץ֙ אֵ֣ל גִּבֹּ֔ור אֲבִיעַ֖ד שַׂר־שָׁלֹֽום

 For to us a child is born; to us a Son is given.
 And the government shall be on His shoulders.
 And His name shall be called Wonderful, Counsellor, Mighty God, Everlasting Father, Prince of Peace.